chirst/cdb/README.md

 this block into pages which represent nodes in the KV layer's B tree.
 The pager is capable of caching the pages.
 The pager implements a read write mutex for concurrency control.
-The pager implements atomic writes to its storage through an algorithm known as the journal.
+The pager implements atomic writes to its storage through what is known as the journal file.